poozlehq/poozle/docs/docs/contributing/contributing.md

 Please follow our [Code of conduct](./code_of_conduct.md) in the context of any contributions made to Poozle.

-## Poozle specification

-Before you can start contributing, you need to understand [Poozle's data protocol specification](../understanding_poozle/protocol.md).

 ## First-time contributors, welcome!

 We appreciate first time contributors and we are happy to assist you in getting started.
 In case of questions, just reach out to us via [email](mailto:hey@poozle.dev) or [Slack](https://join.slack.com/t/poozle-community/shared_invite/zt-1u4mz911h-FeWpOA82wA8kyrz3xg58xQ)!